tharvik/wasm/README.md

    * correctly handle multi lines comments
    * parse the full syntax
-   * int/float values are badly handle, it will break on some corner cases, also, the parsing is based on naïve understanding (previously undefinied);
+   * int/float values are badly handle, it will break on some corner cases, also, the parsing is based on naïve understanding (previously undefined);
      see the "toInt" TODOs
    * there is some structural check we can push to parser, such as i32 can't load a value bigger that the actual available range